TheresAFewConors/CHParser/README.md

 ```
 # Arguments
+-usn (optional) Path to a text file that already contains saved USN Journal output
--f path to the $UsnJrnl to correlate timestamps (if -f is not supplied, it will default to C:)
+-vol Path to the $UsnJrnl to correlate timestamps (if -f is not supplied, it will default to C:)
--c the path to the consolehost_history.txt file to retrieve commands
+-file The path to the consolehost_history.txt file to retrieve commands
--o path to csv output
+-out Path to csv output
 ```

 Cmdline usage examples: